alsenydiallo/TurtleInterpreter/README.txt

 Description:
-  A simple interpreter that reads in a "Turtle Graphics" program, inteprets the program, which in turn outputs a sequence of commands which control a "virtual turtle" which can draw interesting pictures on the 2D plane with a pen sticking out of its belly.
+  A simple interpreter that reads in a "Turtle Graphics" program, interprets the program, which in turn outputs a sequence of commands which control a "virtual turtle" which can draw interesting pictures on the 2D plane with a pen sticking out of its belly.